tjhickey724/compiler_design/code/MiniC/PA4/Translation.md

 ```
 We only have to change a dozen of these methods to convert the pretty printer to a Pascal translator.

+## Compiling MiniC to Python
+Let's do the same exercise with Python.

+We would like to translate the [fibs.c](./tests/fibs.c) program to [fibs.p](./tests/fibs.p) a Python program.

+List some of the syntactic differences between these two programs.